-Political Boundaries and Luminosity
+Political Boundaries and Night Lights

 The units of analysis in this paper are Indian districts.
 I focus on mainland districts, of which there are 590.
-Luminosity measured by weather satellites has been shown to be a good proxy for income (Henderson et al., 2012).
-Two important advantages of the light data are that is has a high spatial resolution and is independent of countries' statistical capacity.
-It is particularly useful when official GDP figures are not available, for example for subnational administrative units such as Indian districts.
+Growth in light at night measured by weather satellites has been shown to be a good proxy for income growth (Henderson et al., 2012).23 Two important advantages of the light data are that it has a high spatial resolution and is independent of countries' statistical capacity.
+It is particularly useful when official GDP figures are not available, for example for sub-national administrative units such as Indian districts.24